-The best way I can approach the subject of bicycle touring preparation is by describing how my friend and I did this task prior to our wonderful Rhine River tour, back during October 2010.
+The best way I can approach the subject of bicycle touring preparation is by describing how my friend and I did this task before our wonderful Rhine River tour, back during October 2010.

-It is true that it was only a 1-week trip, but we approached it as a “bicycle touring” trip, and collected as many bicycle touring tips as we could.
+It was indeed only a 1-week trip, but we approached it as a “bicycle touring” trip and collected as many bicycle touring tips as we could.

-Equipment required for bicycle touring preparation can vary depending on a number of factors.
-Some of these factors include destination, expected weather and personal preferences.
-Nonetheless, there are certainly items one would usually want to include on most trips.
+Equipment required for bicycle touring preparation can vary depending on several factors.
+Some of these factors include destination, expected weather, and personal preferences.
+Nonetheless, there are several items one would usually want to have on most trips.
 Some of the things we decided to bring are described below.

 Pre-Departure Bicycle Touring Preparation

 Here are the major bicycle touring preparation issues:

 Our choice of mountain bikes was based on the fact that we wanted bikes that would be appropriate for all kinds of roads – from smooth asphalt to tooth-jarring single tracks.
 We have decided not to buy a bike specifically designed for touring.

 Preventive maintenance is very important, so I suggest you visit your local bicycle store before your trip.
 This is a major step in your bicycle touring preparation checklist.
 Spending money on preventive maintenance is “money well spent.”: As uncomfortable as such spending is, it is infinitely better than being stranded in the middle of nowhere as a result of a preventable mechanical problem!
 I suggest you replace the chain, brake pads, brake cables and the chain rings and cogs set.

 - Power gel: about 3 packages for each riding day.
 (We assumed that finding food was not going to be a problem on this trip – see pictures below.)